ML-Systems-and-Toolchains-Fall-22/course-project-option-2-U1ltra/README.md

 python3 producer.py
 ```

+Finally, make sure to modify the data path and postgres related configerations to your local setting.
+Otherwise, the program may not find the desired file or the database (schema, table, user, password).

 ### Video <a id="video"></a>
 The following are videos explaining our code and final results.
 Feel free to refer to them.
 - [Introduction](https://youtu.be/ObeVo9jJ2KY)<br/>